burnsr77/burnsr77.github.io/teaching/index.md

 *Teaching assistant at SDSU and UW*

 University of Washington Department of Geography.
 Winter 2012-Spring 2012, Autumn 2014.
-Taught the lab portions of "Introduction to GIS", "Urban GIS", and "GIS Workshop" San Diego State University Department of Geography.
+Taught the lab portions of "Introduction to GIS", "Urban GIS", and "GIS Workshop"

+San Diego State University Department of Geography.
 Fall 2007-Spring 2008.
 Taught a total of four laboratory sections: "Introduction to GIS" (twice), "Map Investigation", and "Animated Cartographic Design".

-Guest lectures GEOG 360 (2014): "Introduction to GIS".
-Discussed qualitative GIS: how it is conducted, its advantages and drawbacks, and the way qualitative data can be collected and visualized.
-GEOG 277 (2014): "Geographies of Cities".
-Discussed the implications of digital humanitarianism on urban processes, including policy, resource allocation, and representations of the city.
-GEOG 469/569 (2012): "GIS Workshop".
-Introduced the use of Python for GIS analysis.
-GEOG 461/561 (2012): "Urban GIS".
-Discussed urban administration and policymaking using GIS, with a particular focus on urban politics and community organizations.
-"Participatory Mapping" Imagining America Site Visit (2011).
-Discussed how data is collected, managed, and visualized using GIS.
-The audience were humanists, scholars, and activists.

 *Guest lectures*